 The situation regarding coronavirus across the UK is fast-moving and changes regularly.
 As guidance can change on a daily basis please see our FAQs, Resource Centre and latest news items for up to date information.

-From Monday 17th May mainland Scotland and islands not moving to Level 1 will move to Level 2.
+From Monday 19th July mainland Scotland and islands moved to Level 0.

-From April 12th travel has been allowed between Wales and the rest of the UK.
+Non-essential travel is now also allowed to the rest of the UK.